 - Depending on the situation, facilitate an organized evacuation from a dangerous area.

-The role of Oklahoma Christian University community members and the provision of appropriate training
+The role of OC community members and the provision of appropriate training

 It is essential that students, faculty, staff, administration, visitors, police and other emergency response personnel understand what is expected of them during the time that a “lockdown situation” is initiated.
 This means that each person needs to be aware of what occurs during the lockdown process and what instructions are to be followed.